-10 Several studies have opted for five-year periods to allow sufficient time for diversification processes to unfold (see, for instance, Alonso & Martín, 2019; Boschma & Frenken, 2009).
+&lt;sup>8 Several studies have opted for 5-year periods for this reason (see, for instance, Alonso & Martín, 2019; Boschma & Frenken, 2009).
 In particular, Alonso and Martín (Alonso & Martín, 2019) replicate the analysis with 4-year intervals and find no significant difference between the 5-year and 4-year periods.
 Since the panel is built based on a dataset that extends over 24 years, 4-year periods fit the time period while allowing for a reasonable length of time for product development.
-We also conducted a robustness check using a five-year interval which confirmed that our results remain qualitatively unchanged.

-11 The latter term specifically refers to a typical cell, e{ij} , contained in the E matrix defined in the previous section.

-12 These includes all mining commodities classified under the HS2 codes 26 and 71 and energy commodities under HS4 codes 2709, 2701 and 2711.
+&lt;sup>9 The latter term specifically refers to a typical cell, $e{ij}$ , contained in the E matrix defined in the previous section.
+These includes all mining commodities classified under the HS2 codes 26 and 71 and energy commodities under HS4 codes 2709, 2701 and 2711.
 Energy products do not include any form of processed product.